Looking for some fun facts about photography? Look no further. We have 25 weird and wonderful photography facts crammed into one article.

 Joseph Nicéphore Niépce was the creator of the first recorded image.
 He is, however, better known for his other inventions, propellers and boats.

-1. Why Did People Never Smile in Old Photos
+1. Why People Never Smiled in Old Photos

-Old photographs were taken with huge large format cameras, where the technology wasn’t quite what is it today.
-An image would take hours to expose properly.
+Old photographs were taken with huge large format cameras.
+Because the technology wasn’t as advanced, an image would take hours to expose correctly.

-The subjects didn’t smile because they had to stay still for hours.
-The images often involved the use of a head brace for support.
-It is understandable that smiling for hours was an impossible feat.
+The subjects didn’t smile because they had to stay still for hours for one photo.
+Taking a photo often involved the use of a head brace for support.
+Understandably, smiling for hours was an impossible feat.

-Or perhaps they were all deceased family members (number 8).
+Or perhaps they were all deceased family members (see number 8).